Cray-HPE/docs-csm/operations/network/management_network/aruba/redundant_power_supplies.md

 NOTE: HA will be covered in HA section.

-Show Commands to Validate Functionality
+Show commands to validate functionality:

 ```
 switch# show environment power-supply